edieismene/edieismene.github.io/about.md

 title: About
 ---

-A space for me to share my photos.
+A space owned by me to share photos taken by me for me.

 From Athens, Greece.
-Currently based in Brooklyn.
-Lived many places in between.
+Currently based in Brooklyn, NY.

 ### Contact me